j-mie6/parsley/docs/tutorial/advanced-error-messages.md

 ```

 Cool!
 But there is something bugging me about this message.
 It's pointing at column 5, but since we
-used `attempt` in `token`, surely no input was consumed?
+used `atomic` in `token`, surely no input was consumed?
 Let's verify:

 ```
 (lexer.identifier <|> "then").parse("then")